 And, as a privileged person whose career in the male dominated pensions world is going very nicely thank you, should I be “over” gender diversity?
 Should I be concerned that gender is often the only diversity characteristic for ESG monitoring and should I be more focussed on diversity of ethnicity, (dis)ability, opportunity/education and sexual orientation?

 From a personal perspective, I see both huge developments in terms of what women are brave enough to say, yet I am disappointed by the often terrifying backlash which certainly prevents me from saying what I really think.
 And I struggle with how best to assist my teenage sons to navigate this new world without boring them to tears with regular lectures.
 But it’s not all bad.
-I look forward to following comedian Richard Herring (@Herring1967) who famously spends International Women’s Day responding to the men demanding to know when their day is – and raising funds for Shelter in the process (it’s November 19th in case you are wondering).
+I look forward to following comedian Richard Herring (@Herring1967) who famously spends International Women’s Day responding to the men demanding to know when their day is – and raising funds for Refuge in the process (it’s November 19th in case you are wondering).

 However, this year in particular I can be very proud.
-My supremely talented singer/composer/conductor sister-in-law Joanna L’Estrange (@JoannaLEstrange) having been inspired by Oprah’s speech at the 2018 Golden Globes has composed a song – Twentieth Century Woman Song.
+My supremely talented singer/composer/conductor sister-in-law Joanna L’Estrange (@JoannaLEstrange) having been inspired by Oprah’s speech at the 2018 Golden Globes has composed a song – Twenty First Century Woman Song.
 She assembled an incredible group of West End stars, recording artists and crew to record the song at Abbey Road – only to discover it was the first ever all female session there.
 She has now persuaded another group of fantastic women including Joanna Lumley, Mel Giedroyc and Ruby Wax to star in the video.
 The single is being released on 8th March in support of girls’ education charities such as the Malala Fund.